TianZonglin/neuthesis/README.md

 # neuthesis
-The Latex template of Ph.D. thesis for Northeastern University.
+The Latex template of Ph.D. / Master thesis for Northeastern University.